-Founded in 1927, National Chengchi University (NCCU) has earned a reputation as an institution of higher education celebrated for its studies in the humanities, social sciences, and management/administration sciences.
-Over several decades, NCCU has refined itself into nine colleges, including Commerce, Liberal Arts, Science, Social Sciences, Law, Foreign Languages, Communication, International Affairs, and Education.
-NCCU is home to over 15,000 students, 600 full time professors, 70 researchers, and over 200 part-time lectures dispersed among 33 academic departments.
+Founded in 1927, National Chengchi University (NCCU) has a reputation as an institution of higher education celebrated for its studies in the humanities, social sciences, and management/administration sciences.
+Over several decades, NCCU refined itself into nine colleges, including Commerce, Liberal Arts, Science, Social Sciences, Law, Foreign Languages, Communication, International Affairs, and Education.
+NCCU is home to over 15,000 students, 600 full-time professors, 70 researchers, and over 200 part-time lectures dispersed among 33 academic departments.

 Taipei is a large capital city nestled in a valley surrounded by mountains.
 It has a population of over 2 million and it is the business and cultural center of Taiwan.
 The seaside is less than one hour away in three different directions, making Taipei a center of international trade.
 Taiwan enjoys warm weather all year round, except for a few mountain areas where traces of snow can be found in the winter months.
 Bring an umbrella; March to May is the rainy season!

 Fall: late September – mid January Spring: mid February – late June

 Use our course equivalency database to see which courses available at NCCU would apply to your UF degree!
 Other business courses may be submitted for UF equivalency.

 The predominant languages around school and in city are Taiwanese, Mandarin, and English.
 The official language of Taiwan is Mandarin (Chinese).
 English is the most popular foreign language for the Taiwanese and it is regular part of school education.
 The University offers a host of business classes taught in English every semester.